propanedreams/propanedreams/README.md

 # 💫 About Me:
+👋 Hi there!
+I'm a software developer driven by a passion for continuous learning and innovation in technology.
+Staying ahead in the ever-evolving tech landscape is not just a goal—it's a way of life for me. <br>

+🌱 I thrive on expanding my skill set and exploring new domains to stay at the cutting edge of the industry. <br>

-👋 Hi! <br>I'm a software developer with a deep passion for continuous learning and exploration in technology. <br>I love expanding my skills and diving into new areas to keep up with the fast-paced tech world. <br>Currently, I'm dedicating my free time to delving into cybersecurity.
-From vulnerability assessments to ethical hacking techniques, <br>I'm excited to understand how to better secure applications and systems from both a developer and defender perspective.
+🔐 Currently, I'm diving deep into the world of cybersecurity.
+From conducting vulnerability assessments to mastering ethical hacking techniques, I'm excited to strengthen my understanding of securing applications and systems.
+My aim is to approach security from both a developer’s and defender’s perspective, ensuring robust, reliable solutions. <br>

+Let’s connect and explore the limitless possibilities of technology together!